isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 1. Expand the folder `ui/webapp/view` and open the file `Detail.view.xml`.

-    Replace the contents of the file with this [DetailView.xml](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/ui/webapp/view/Detail.view.xml)
+    Replace the contents of the file with this [DetailView.xml](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/ui/webapp/view/Detail.view.xml) and click on Save

     Here we are making 2 changes:
     1. Adding a new Tab to show the On-Premise data.
     2. Adding a field to show the average customer rating.

-2. Save the file

-3. Now expand the folder `ui/webapp/controller` and open `Detail.controller.js`.
+2. Now expand the folder `ui/webapp/controller` and open `Detail.controller.js`.

-    Replace the contents of the file with this [Detail.controller](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/ui/webapp/controller/Detail.controller.js)
+    Replace the contents of the file with this [Detail.controller](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/ui/webapp/controller/Detail.controller.js) and click on Save

     In the Detail controller file, we add the logic to fetch the data used by the UI Elements added in the previous step.

-4. Open the `mta.yaml` file in the top-level project folder
+3. Open the `mta.yaml` file in the top-level project folder and replace the contents of `mta.yaml` with this version [mta.yaml](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/mta.yaml)

     ![mta_img](images/Exercise2_mta_file.jpg)

-    Replace the contents of `mta.yaml` with this version [mta.yaml](https://raw.githubusercontent.com/SAP/cloud-cf-furnitureshop-demo/step2-order-service/mta.yaml)
+    Here we add a property that allows our `srv` server app to expose date through the destinations feature on SAP Cloud Platform.

 [Top](#top)